Protecting your privacy

 To enable us to fulfil our goal of reducing and preventing damage to the underground installations or assets (“networks”) owned by our utility providers and otherwise provide our services to you, we need to collect certain information from you.
 The kinds of information we collect include:

 - identification details (such as your name, address and other contact details);

 - if another person or organisation is conducting the excavation work, the name, address and other contact details of the person responsible for the excavation work; and

 - other details of the work which you are planning to undertake.

 How do we use your information?

-We use your information to forward your enquiries to our member organisations and their affiliates, who are usually the owners of networks who will respond directly to you.
+We use your information to forward your enquiries to members of the state Dial Before You Dig entities and their affiliates, who are usually the owners of networks who will respond directly to you.
 Our services may also result in the notification of proposed excavation to local councils where road opening may be involved.

 Where the excavation you are planning poses a danger to a network or to people, it may be necessary to contact you and our collection of your information is vital to this process.
 You will usually be contacted directly by the owner of any network under or near the site at which you are proposing the excavation.
 We may provide the information we collect to our members, others who may be affected by your proposed works and, if applicable, local councils, to allow them to contact you directly.

 We may also hold the information we collect from you to maintain an audit trail in the event of any action against us or in respect of any action we may be required to take, including a legal claim.

 Additionally, we may collect, hold, use and disclose your information so we can: